 “I love people.
 When I go to a restaurant, I do it to socialize with my friends, and colleagues, but also with the waiter, and the owner of the business.
 I do not see fully automated restaurants.
 It’s not fine dining.
-Those experiences cannot be replaced,” Florian Buca, CEO of Soft Tehnica, which is developing tech solutions for the HoReCa niche, reads my thoughts.
+Those experiences cannot be replaced,” Florian Buca, CEO of Soft Tehnica, which is developing tech solutions for the HoReCa industry, reads my thoughts.

 How will dining out look in the future?